-Once prospective students are accepted into the SDC program, they are free to matriculate\register for classes.
+Once prospective students are accepted into the S.D.C., they are free to matriculate\register for classes.
 A student who has been accepted to the program must register and start a class within the calendar year of acceptance.
 Students who do not register and start within the year must apply anew to the program.